When The Sleeper Wakes

-The text published as The Sleeper Awakes in 1910 is a revised version of the novel When the Sleeper Wakes, which was published as a serial, then as a book, in 1899.
-The 2004 Project Gutenberg title page displays on four lines that suggest a subtitle: The Sleeper Awakes; A Revised Edition of “When the Sleeper Wakes”; By H. G. Wells; 1899.
-Library of Congress Catalog uses the subtitle.
+It was published as a serial, then as a book, in 1899.
+It was republished in a revised form in 1910 as The Sleeper Awakes.
+The 2004 Project Gutenberg title page displays on four lines that suggest a subtitle: The Sleeper Awakes; A Revised Edition of "When the Sleeper Wakes"; By H. G. Wells; 1899.
+The Library of Congress Catalog uses the subtitle.

 Publication history

 When the Sleeper Wakes was originally published as a serial in The Graphic (London) and Harper's Weekly (New York), with illustrations by Henri Lanos.
 Both editions appeared in the first 18 issues of 1899, with Saturday dates 7 January to 5 May.

 When the book was about to be reprinted again, Wells used this opportunity "to make a number of excisions and alterations", and changed its title to The Sleeper Awakes.
 As he explains in the preface of the 1910 edition, he was overworked and wrote under considerable pressure when he authored the original version simultaneously with another novel called Love and Mr. Lewisham, in addition to his journalistic obligations.
 Before going on a "badly needed holiday" to Italy, he felt he had to complete one of the two novels, and so rushed the ending on When the Sleeper Wakes just to finish it, hoping to return to it when he came back to England and before it went into print.
 But when he got home he fell seriously ill, and after forcing himself to complete Love and Mr. Lewisham, he never got the chance to do any rewriting of When the Sleeper Wakes before it was published.

-What he disliked about it was the construction of the story and the rushed latter part.
-But so many years have passed that he claimed he could no longer identify with his younger self, and so the work felt too remote for him to do any significant reconstruction.
+What Wells disliked about it was the construction of the story and the rushed latter part.
+However, as so many years had passed, Wells claimed he could no longer identify with his younger self.
+As such, the work felt too remote for him to do any significant reconstruction.
 Instead he played the role of the "editorial elder brother" and cut some passages that felt redundant, improved certain "clumsy phrases and repetitions", straightened out some ambivalences at the end, and removed all signs of any love interest between characters.
-In the 1910 edition Wells also brought the ‘flying machines’ up to date.
+In the 1910 edition Wells also brought the 'flying machines' up to date.

 The short story "A Story of the Days To Come" (1897) is a forerunner of the novel, being a tale set within the same future society.